DesignyourCode/wp-install/README.md

-# Wordpress Composer

 ![alt text](http://cdn.designyourcode.io/wp-install-logo.jpg "WP Install")

-Install and run wordpress using composer only.
+# Welcome to WP Install
+THe starter kit for install and managing Wordpress using composer.
+You can also deploy to Heroku.

 ## Getting Started